 Acclaimed singer and actress Etta Moten Barnett was born in Weimar, Texas, in 1901.
 By the age of ten, she was singing in the choir of her father’s church.
-Thirty-three years later, at the invitation of Franklin and Eleanor Roosevelt, she became the first African American woman to sing at the White House.
+Thirty-three years later, at the invitation of Franklin and Eleanor Roosevelt, she became one of the first African American women to sing at the White House.

 Barnett also starred on Broadway, most notably as Bess in a revival of Porgy and Bess.
 She charmed audiences around the world singing in concerts with the Duke Ellington Orchestra.

 In addition to her performing career, Barnett was deeply involved in civic affairs, women’s issues, and causes such as African independence.
 She received citations and honorary degrees for her artistry and humanitarian work.
 In 1979, she was inducted into the Black Filmmakers Hall of Fame and was named by the Texas Women’s Chamber of Commerce one of the twentieth century's one hundred most influential Texas women.

 A longtime Chicago resident, Etta Barnett died in 2004, at the age of 102.

 The Etta Moten Barnett Papers are held in the Vivian G. Harsh Research Collection at the Carter G. Woodson Regional Library, a division of the Chicago Public Library.
 The collection includes manuscripts, correspondence, programs, clippings, photographs, and memorabilia.

 The transcript of a 1957 radio interview that Etta Moten Barnett conducted with Dr. Martin Luther King Jr. in Accra, Ghana, has been published online by Stanford University’s Martin Luther King Jr. Research and Education Institute.